felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Menus

 Menus are described in the order they are selected.
 They are presented in bold with a greater than sign separating each step.
-If a user is to select File, then Save, this would be displayed as:

-**File** > **Save**
+If a user is to select File, then Save, this would be displayed as: **File** > **Save**

 This should be done for the complete menu path to the command each time.
-For example, in HubRise we have an **ACCOUNT** that also includes a sub-section for **Accounts**.
+For example, in HubRise we have an **ACCOUNT** that also includes a subsection for **Accounts**.
 To make clear what we are referring to, we would include the complete menu path each time, with the same capitalisation as the UI:

 - **SETTINGS** > **ACCOUNT** ← Refers to the **ACCOUNT** page in **SETTINGS**.
 - **SETTINGS** > **ACCOUNT** > **Account** ← Refers to the **Account** section in the **ACCOUNT** page.

 ### Commands and Buttons

 UI reference should be in **Bold** and have the same capitalisation as the UI, except for final punctuation.
 For example, a UI label of **User details**: will be documented as **User details**.
-No other punctuation (quotes, etc.) are required.
+No colon, quote marks or any other type of punctuation are required.

 For example: